Like us on Facebook

-The Museum’s contents are something that can be experienced multiple times because no matter how often you go it is a virtual certainty that you’ll see something you hadn’t noticed before not to mention that there are constant additions coming for temporary or permanent use.
-You can also find out about special fund raising events for the facilities operation and perhaps find a way to contribute to those efforts.
-In the month of June here the Museum will be celebrating its 35th year of public service and during that time they have managed to acquire some very interesting assortments of historical evidence that brings our history to the forefront in a very telling way.
+The Museum’s contents are something that can be experienced multiple times because no matter how often you go it is a virtual certainty that you’ll see something you hadn’t noticed before.
+There are constant additions coming for temporary or permanent use.
+You can also find out about special fundraising events for the facility’s operation and perhaps find a way to contribute to those efforts.
+In the month of June the Museum will be celebrating its 35th year of public service and during that time they have managed to acquire some very interesting assortments of historical evidence that brings our history to the forefront in a very telling way.

 You remember how Grandpa (or great-grandpa or Dad!) used to tell you about when he was a kid they had to walk to school barefoot through the snow and it was uphill both ways?
 Well, in and amongst the historical trail of time honored depictions contained in this arrangement of yesteryear enlightenment you will see the proof that he wasn’t kidding – come on up and see if you can find it.
 The Museum is really one of the town’s treasures and something we should all be proud of and support – the hours are Thursday and Friday 1:00pm to 4:30 pm and Saturday from 9:00am to 11:30am so, see you there pilgrim.